-The Dangerous Type mixes military science fiction with adventurous space opera that grabs you from the first pages and doesn’t let go.
+The Dangerous Type mixes revenge with adventurous space opera that grabs you from the first pages and doesn’t let go.
 Along with a supporting cast of smugglers, black market doctors, and other ne’er-do-wells sprawled across a galaxy brimming with alien life, The Dangerous Type is a fantastic beginning to Loren Rhoads’s epic trilogy.

 The Dangerous Type was published by Night Shade Books on July 7, 2015.